Blank are the NET number of ATP molecules produced per molecule of glucose as a result of glycolysis

 The diagram shows possible pathways for the breakdown of glucose in various cells.

-2. The names of process C and R and role of glycolysis in both processes.
+The names of process Q and R and role of glycolysis in both processes.

 Glycolysis is a required and integral process of both fermentation and aerobic respiration.
 The pyruvate generated from glycolysis is required for the two pathways.

-Changes occur when electrons flow along the ETC of mitochondria
+When electrons flow along the ETC of mitochondria, which of the following changes occurs?

 What is pH of the matrix increases